dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`prime.py`
 ----------------

-Write a program in Python to input a number, and then tell the user whether the number is prime or not.
+Write a program to input a number, and then tell the user whether the number is prime or not.

 .. note:: A prime number is a number only divisible by 1 and itself - assume 1 is not prime, and 2 is prime.